buildsville/assign-reviewer-by-label/README.md

 Labels as trigger when you want to assign reviewers.
 If multiple settings, triggers when all labels applied.
 When these labels removed, review request is cancelled.
-You should set JSON string.
+You should set JSON array string.
 ex) `'[ "WFR", "ASAP" ]'`

 ### reviewers (required)

 Reviewers you want to assign.
 If multiple settings, everyone is assigned.
-You should set JSON string.
+You should set JSON array string.
 ex) `'[ "cat", "neko", "nyan" ]'`

 ## Outputs